Rosh-Made/rosh-made/blog/summer-harvest-2022-edible-backyard.md

 ### The successes

 * First and foremost, a big bonus for adding a flower border, an essential for a veggie patch!
-It attracted so many pollinators which *increased pollination* that I believe it resulted in a better crop turnover.
+It attracted so many pollinators *(i.e increased pollination)* that I believe it resulted in a better crop turnover.
 Check out my blog on how to [attract pollinators.](https://www.roshmade.com/save-the-pollinators/)

 ![](/assets/img_6900-2.jpg)